mini-rose/mocha/doc/mx.rst

 -----------------

-An important topic for any C program is memory allocations, which has become a headache in mx using basic malloc() and free() calls.
+An important topic for any C program is memory allocations, which has become a headache in xc using basic malloc() and free() calls.
 This is why the slab allocator was created, to have easy access to heap memory without the need to worry about free'ing it.
-The slab allocators used in mx do not allow for free'ing memory, only acquiring.
+The slab allocators used in xc do not allow for free'ing memory, only acquiring.
 This means that once ``slab_deinit_global()`` has been called, all memory acquired by the slabs is free'd at once, removing any worry about memory leaks.